kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 Be certain to replace the placeholders `${IP_ADDRESS}`, `${HOSTNAME}`, and `${DOMAIN_FQDN}` with their actual values.

-Be certain to remove the `127.0.1.1` entry for the host, if it exists, while leaving the `127.0.0.1 localhost` entry intact.
+Be certain to remove the `127.x.x.x` line for the host, if it exists, while leaving the `127.0.0.1 localhost` entry intact.
 The above entry __must__ be the __only__ line that mentions the server's DNS name, otherwise local name resolution is ambiguous, which causes problems